-Sam Brincks is serving as interim director of player development with the University of Iowa football program.
+Sam Brincks serves as assistant director of player development with the University of Iowa football program.
 Brincks was a four-year letterman for the Hawkeyes during his playing career (2015-18).
 He redshirted in 2014 after joining the program as a walk-on and in 2019 assisted Iowa’s recruiting staff.
 He served as interim director of player development for one year.

 Iowa completed the 2018 season with a 9-4 mark and a final ranking of 25th in the Associated Press national rankings.
 The Hawkeyes earned a 27-22 Outback Bowl win over No. 18 Mississippi State to close the season with three straight wins.
 The four losses came by a total of 23 points and all were decided in the final minutes of play.
 Iowa tied for second in the Big Ten West Division.